-Amey is the go-to organisation for the provision planning, design and development of infrastructure capable of supporting the journey to Net Zero.
-This is exemplified by our work to provide electrified and digital railways, increase roadside technology and urban highways control, EV charging, LED conversion and the development of Net Zero buildings and workplaces.
-Tangible investment in capability and expertise means that our business units can combine to offer a whole asset life solution for decarbonisation or, as clients often require, to work on a specific outcome.
+Amey is the go-to organisation for the provision planning, design and development of infrastructure capable of supporting the journey to net zero.
+This is exemplified by our work to provide electrified and digital railways, increased roadside technology and urban highways control, EV charging, LED conversion and the development of net zero buildings and workplaces.
+Tangible investment in capability and expertise means that our business units can combine to offer a whole asset life solution for decarbonisation or as, clients often require, to work on a specific outcome.
 The development of capability in this critical area remains a key tenant of the Amey strategy.
-Examples of our success in this area include the electrification of the Cardiff Valley lines, the provision of the first Net Zero school in the UK, and numerous streetlighting LED conversions for our clients.

-We also recently completed Amey's transformational £14 million improvement scheme for Liverpool's historic Lime Street, creating a world-class gateway to the city with a design centred on a people and planet first approach.
+Examples of our success in this area include, the electrification of the Cardiff Valley lines, the provision of the first net zero school in the UK and numerous streetlighting LED conversions for our clients.
+We also recently completed Amey's transformational £14 million improvement scheme for Liverpool's historic Lime Street creating a world-class gateway to the city with a design centred on a people and planet first approach.

-Our decarbonisation services now include end-toend climate-resilient, low-carbon design, build and operations of new infrastructure, data insights to generate actionable insights, drive decisions and integrate decarbonisation plans.

-All of this is underpinned by whole life carbon assessments and effective management.
+Our decarbonisation services now include end-to-end climate-resilient, low-carbon design, build and operations of new infrastructure, data insights to generate actionable insights, drive decisions and integrate decarbonisation plans.
+All of this is underpinned by whole life carbon assessments and effective management while we bring.
 We are aligning our decarbonisation approach to the management of carbon in infrastructure with the PAS 2080 standard.
-Amey has successfully achieved PAS 2080 designer certification from the British Standards Institution (BSI), cementing our design capability as industryleading in offering clients an understanding of how to integrate carbon reduction across the full lifecycle of a project.
+Amey has successfully achieved PAS 2080 designer certification from the British Standards Institution (BSI), cementing our design capability as industry-leading in offering clients an understanding of how to integrate carbon reduction across the full lifecycle of a project.